ilya-kavalenka/RECSEN/README.md

 }
 ```

 The client symbol snapshot control flow is defined by the SymbolClient processor and the client news control flow is defined by the NewsClient processor.
 Both processors subclass the Client processor.
-A subclass processor defines a parallel control flow for a set of messages of its super processor.
+A subclass processor defines a parallel control flow for a set of messages of the super processor.

 ```
 processor SymbolClient() : Client